Questions & Answers

 Almost all of the money for this project is being supplied by some combination of university funding and contributions from alumni.
 The building is being named in honor of Sumner M. Redstone, a former BU Law faculty member, in gratitude for his $18 million gift for this facility.
 Regarding sudents' tuition bill, it always reflects many sorts of expenses, including the overhead involved in providing the current building and some of the expenses of putting up a new facility (or the university’s cost of doing construction elsewhere on campus).

-Will the library be open during the construction?
+Will the library be open during the tower renovation?

-Where will faculty offices be located during construction?
+Where will faculty and adminstrative offices be located during the law tower renovation?

 During the 2014-15 academic year, faculty offices and the Esdaile Alumni Center are located at 910 Commonwealth Avenue.
 The Dean’s Office is located in the College of Arts & Sciences (Room B02); Admissions & Financial Aid and the Communications & Marketing offices are located in the George Sherman Union (GSU) Rooms 509 and 510, respectively.
 All other offices are located in the Redstone Building.

 Yes.
 The Student Commons has a cafe and seating for 100 people on the second floor.